-Is it likely that they would tell you that you are free to do whatever seemed right to you or that it was okay to follow the instructions of other far less qualified, people, or would they give you very specific instructions?
+Is it likely that they would tell you that you are free to do whatever seemed right to you or to follow the instructions of other far less qualified people.
+Or would they give you very specific instructions?
 Do you think Paul would be visiting your church, with a very definite agenda in mind... 'to set things in order'?

-And yes, I understand that the local pastor down the road is not trying to "control" you, however the lure of power, the lure of being part of an elite group set apart from and, in some way, superior to the average believer, proved too strong for the men who came after the original apostles.
-They managed to convince themselves and the rest of the church that, since they were successors to the apostles, everything they taught was to be considered as coming from the Lord Himself.
+The lure of power - of being part of an elite group set apart from and, in some way, superior to the average believer, proved too strong for many of the men who came after the original apostles.
+They managed to convince themselves and the rest of the church that since they were successors to the apostles, everything they taught was to be considered as coming from the Lord Himself.

 A living, breathing, spirit led organism, has been turned into a letter dependent institution.
 A genuinely Spirit-led church is almost non existent.
 In fact, if the truth be told, should the Holy Sprit completely depart this planet tomorrow, 99% of the average church's service would not change one iota.